Katie L. Price

 (B.A., English, University of Utah; M.A., English, University of Pennsylvania)

-Katie L. Price is currently completing her dissertation, “‘The Tangential Point’: Pataphysical Practice in Postwar Poetry,” which argues that contemporary poets such as Kenneth Goldsmith, Christian Bök, and Vanessa Place design and execute projects that echo French modernist Alfred Jarry's “science of imaginary solutions.”
-Only by recognizing the relationship that such work has with ’pataphysics can we understand fully how conceptual poetry is able to function as critique of extra-literary discourses.
-Portions of the work are published or forthcoming in Contemporary Literature, Canadian Literature, and the collection On Conceptual Writing.
-Katie is also completing two poetry manuscripts—BRCA and Sik—that intersect with her dissertation research in that they explore the ability of literature to make interventions in other fields.
-Portions of the works are forthcoming in the Journal of Medical Humanities and Fence.
+Katie L. Price works in the field of American literature, with an emphasis on experimental traditions and their relationship to international modernisms.
+She is currently completing her dissertation, “‘The Tangential Point’: Pataphysical Practice in Postwar Poetry,” portions of which are published or forthcoming in Contemporary Literature, Canadian Literature, and the collection On Conceptual Writing.
+Katie is also completing two poetry manuscripts—BRCA and Sik.
+Portions of the works are published or forthcoming in the Journal of Medical Humanities and Fence.

 Katie has helped to organize several reading groups, events, and colloquia on campus.
 In 2010-2011, Katie coordinated the Poetry & Poetics Group with Jonathan Fedors, and in 2011-2012 she coordinated the Modernism and Twentieth Century Studies Group (MODS) with Beth Blum.
 She collaborated with Jonathan Fedors again in April 2012, organizing and hosting “Poetry Communities and the Individual Talent,” a conference that brought together over twenty prominent and emerging scholars in the field of modern and contemporary poetry.
-A conference companion that she co-edited is forthcoming at the international online magazine Jacket2.
+A conference companion that she co-edited was published at the international online magazine Jacket2.
 She recently led the publicity team for “Disability & Modernism,” which took place on March 14-15, 2013.
-She is currently working with a group of faculty, art collectors, and center directors to organize Philadelphia à la Pataphysique, a ten-day arts festival that will celebrate the influence of Alfred Jarry’s ’pataphysics on 20th and 21st century art.
+She is currently working with a group of faculty, art collectors, and center directors to organize Philadelphia à la Pataphysique (March 20-31), an arts festival that will explore the life, works, and influence of Alfred Jarry.

 Katie has been the recipient of such awards as an LPS Research & Teaching Fellowship (2012-2013), a Pew Presedential Prize Summer Fellowship (2012), and a Digital Humanities Training Grant (2012).
 Katie is also a Project Associate at the Kelly Writers House, Interviews Editor at Jacket2, and Associate Editor at Electronic Poetry Center.